mad-lab-fau/mad-gui/docs/customization.rst

     start_gui(plugins=[MyImporter, MyAlgorithm])

 .. note::
-    You can execute this script as described in our :ref:`Developer guidelines <adding a script for execution>`.
+    You can execute such a script as described in our section :ref:`Prepare Development <adding a script for execution>`.

 .. _other systems: